otienojoseph/binary_trees/README.md

 - 7-binary_tree_inorder - Function that goes through a binary tree using in-order traversal
 - 8-binary_tree_postorder - Function that goes through a binary tree using post-order traversal
 - 9-binary_tree_height - Measures the height of a binary tree
+- 10-binary_tree_depth - Measure the depth of a node in a binary tree